NetApp/harvest/cmd/exporters/prometheus/README.md

 ## Parameters

 All parameters of the exporter are defined in the `Exporters` section of `harvest.yml`.
-If you go for the first option, you can define as many Prometheus exporters as you would like.
 We are planning to integrete the exporter with one of Prometheus' service-discovery options to simplify this in the future.

 An overview of all parameters: